-The degree programme will be taught at the Cardiff Met Llandaff Campus, over one year (three Terms).
-The course is also available part-time over two years.
+The degree programme will be taught at the Cardiff Met Llandaff Campus, over one year (12 months) full-time, or two years part-time.

 Term one (Sept - Dec) – 12 weeks* teaching

 Term two (Jan - Mar) – 12 weeks* teaching

-- Term three – 2 weeks teaching*, followed by 3 weeks examinations
+Term three (Apr - May) – 1 week revision, followed by 3 weeks' examinations (if applicable)

 *Please note, term durations may alter slightly depending on when national holidays fall.